40 Clever Upcycling Ideas For Your Home and Garden

 - Use old doorknobs as wall hooks.

 - Make a sprinkler out of an old garden hose.
-Simply take a nail and poke holes in the hose.
+Take a nail and poke holes in the hose.
 An instant sprinkler the kids (and your lawn) will love.

 - Wood from around the house can be reclaimed and turned into many things.
-Try building a bookshelf or if your feeling very crafty, create a headboard for your bed.
+Try building a bookshelf or, if you are feeling very crafty, create a headboard for your bed.

 - Turn your unused outdoor fire pit into a small garden.

-- Remove the handle and hang an old garden rake on the wall and use the “hooks” to hang wine glasses, kitchen utensils or garden tools.
-You’ll love these ideas!
+- Remove the handle and hang an old garden rake on the wall and use the “hooks” to hang wine glasses, kitchen utensils, or garden tools.
+You will love these ideas.

 Tires

 Tires take up a lot of space in landfills and take ages to break down.
-They however are great items to upcycle:
+They are great items to upcycle.

 - Create a potato grow box.